Mosaic AI announces launch of enterprise B2B support platform

 Knowledge-centered service (or KCS) has been around for a long time.
 It’s a proven methodology that makes knowledge management part of your customer support process (not a separate task that easily gets skipped when the queue is busy).

-The new, modern approach to KCS is to leverage AI to identify knowledge gaps directly from customer support tickets, chat transcripts, and questions or searches from your support team members.
+The new, modern approach to KCS is to use AI to identify knowledge gaps directly from customer support tickets, chat transcripts, and questions or searches from your support team members.
 When gaps are identified, the AI drafts articles or updates—based on how your team has handled past issues— and lines them up for a quick review and approval by a human team member.

 It’s far faster, and therefore it’s actually achievable for quick-moving support teams.
 More importantly, it’s focused on the questions your customers and agents are actually asking, so you’re not wasting countless hours trying to clean up and maintain outdated knowledge that no one cares about.